 What to look for in your future day hiking boots

-Knowing the technologies available for day hiking boots can help you decide on what to look for on your next hiking footwear.
+Knowing the technologies available for day hiking boots can help you decide on what to look for on your next above-the-ankle hiker.
 Without getting into the specific parts of the boots, look out for the following qualities.

 In selecting your next day hiking boots, make sure to consider the comfort.
 How comfortable are you going to be on that pair of day hiking boots?
 Ask and research.